Sourdough Cinnamon Roll Focaccia Bread Recipe

 After the dough has doubled in size, preheat the oven to 400 degrees with the rack in the middle position.
 In a small separate bowl combine the cinnamon and sugar.

 Next, dimple the dough with oiled fingers by pressing your fingertips into the dough, and then lifting straight up.
-Continue until the entire pan has been dimpled.
+Continue until the entire pan is full of deep dimples.
 This releases some of the air bubbles and prevents the bread from rising too much in the oven.
 If you were to bake it at this point, the air bubbles would expand and burst, causing the bread to collapse.

 Sprinkle the cinnamon mixture evenly over the top of the dough, making sure to reach the edges of the pan.
 In a small saucepan melt the butter over low heat and pour over the top of the cinnamon sugar mixture.
 Then press your fingers into the dough again to push the cinnamon mixture into the dough.